forgo/login-gov/README.md

 **Identity protocol**: "Openid connect"

-**Issuer**: This value cannot be changed after initially creating the test app.
-It will need to match the following configuration
+**Issuer**: This value cannot be changed after initially creating the test app on login.gov.
+You will need to copy that value into your `application.yml` configuration for the following propery:

-`spring.security.oauth2.client.registration.logingov.client-id`
+`spring.security.oauth2.client.registration.logingov.client-id: <issuer set on login.gov dashboard>`

 **Public key**: Copy the contents of `.keystore/debug.crt` you generated from the `jks` task.
 Don't run the `jks` task again after setting this on the dashboard; otherwise, your development cert and the cert you publish with login.gov will not match up.